Megyn Price

-Megyn Samantha Price (born March 24, 1971) is an American actress, best known for her roles on television as Claudia Finnerty in the Fox/WB sitcom Grounded for Life (2001–05), Audrey Bingham on the CBS sitcom Rules of Engagement (2007–13), and Mary Roth on the Netflix sitcom The Ranch (2016–2020).
-Also in 2020, she had a small role as Eline Harris The Resident.
+Megyn Price (born March 24, 1971) is an American actress, best known for her roles on television as Claudia Finnerty in the Fox/WB sitcom Grounded for Life (2001–05), Audrey Bingham on the CBS sitcom Rules of Engagement (2007–13), and Mary Roth on the Netflix sitcom The Ranch (2016–2020).
+Also in 2020, she had a small role as Eline Harris in The Resident.

 Early life

-Price was born in Seattle, Washington, and was raised as a Mormon.
+Price was born in Seattle, Washington, and was raised as a member of The Church of Jesus Christ of Latter-day Saints.
 While attending Norman High School in Norman, Oklahoma, she produced and wrote a play, Here Comes the Sun, but thought acting was "the dumbest career choice anyone could possibly make".
 At Stanford University she studied economics and communication, and continued to act in school productions, as well as performing at American Conservatory Theater in San Francisco.
 After a year as an investment banker, Price decided to pursue acting as a profession.